 Bagpit

 Bagpit Fissures – Pit 1.
 ST 49360 52192.
 Length 106 m.
 Depth 25 m.
-Currently being dug on a Saturday by a team headed up by Ali Moody.
+Currently being dug on a Saturday by a team headed up by Ali Moody and all help is extremely welcome.
 The first dig allowed by the landowner on his property so a sensitive site.
 There are no public footpaths near to the the cave!
 The cave is locked – contact Ali Moody for access.

 The cave has recently been dug by a team headed by Ali Moody.
 The dig is on hold at present due to the high levels of carbon dioxide that can be encountered throughout the cave in the summer months, particularly in the lower section.
 The cave is not locked, but please be aware that exiting this strenuous, near vertical cave can be difficult when the air quality is poor.